Abstract submission guidelines

 Title of paper

 The title of the paper should be as short and as close to the general content of the paper as possible.
 Subtitles should be avoided.
-No names of authors in the abstract and best no more than 4 authors.
+There should be no names of authors in the abstract and at most no more than 4 authors.
 The length of the abstract should be no more than 1 page, including references.

 Object of study

 You may start your abstract with a short description of the object of study/investigation as well as the theoretical context.
-Best to state your questions/hypotheses in simple terms – avoid terminologies and/or scientific jargon that are too technical.
+It is best to state your questions/hypotheses in simple terms – avoid terminologies and/or scientific jargon that are too technical.
 In short: What have you done?

-Summarise your methodology in terms of its main aspects, such as subjects, materials, technological context and whatever you consider essential for the readers to follow your work.
+Summarise your methodology’s main aspects, such as subjects, materials, technological context and whatever you consider essential for the readers to follow your work.
 In short: How have you done it?

 Summarise your results in a straightforward way.
-Best to present your main results in relation to your questions/hypotheses.
+It is best to present your main results in relation to your questions/hypotheses.
 Avoid details, including statistics, which might require considerable thinking by the reader/reviewer.
 In short: What have you found?

 From your results, you should draw conclusions that are as explicit as possible.

-References in abstract submissions are optional and it is best to avoid them altogether.
-Instead, you should focus in this short space on (1) what you have done and (2) what you have found, i.e. your own work, rather than the work of others.
+References in abstract submissions are optional and may be avoided altogether.
+Instead, it is better to focus in this short space on (1) what you have done and (2) what you have found, i.e. your own work, rather than the work of others.

 Paper submission guidelines

-Once submitted abstracts are accepted, respective ExLing 2019 papers should be submitted by 01 August 2019 in accordance with the author kit guidelines.
+Once submitted abstracts are accepted, respective ExLing 2021 papers should be submitted by 01 September 2021 in accordance with the ExLing proceedings template guidelines.
 Regular research papers must be four pages and keynote papers can be extended to eight pages.
-Submitted papers will be published in the ExLing proceedings series and be available by 15 September 2019.
+Submitted papers will be published in the ExLing proceedings series and be available by 01 October 2021.

-Submit your paper in both Word and PDF by
+Submit your 4-page paper in both Word and PDF by 01 September 2021:

-A limited number of grants will be awarded to ExLing 2019 participants who have neither a post or funded research programme nor any type of research grant or scholarship.
+A limited number of grants will be awarded to ExLing 2021 participants who have neither a post nor funded research programme nor any type of research grant or scholarship.